Chiropractic Research – Pregnancy

 What is the role of osteopathic manipulative therapy in obstetric care?
 For normal patients?
 For patients with problems (e.g. toxemia of pregnancy)?
 Hampton D. Journal of The American Osteopathic Association, Nov.1974, Vol.74, p.
 192.

 Adjustments keep the segments of the pregnant woman’s structure moving freely and normally.
 It permits a constant free flow of all body fluids and a normal venous supply to control function.
-During the second 6 weeks of pregnancy, the growing fetus and expanding uterus often settle in the hollow of the sacrum and relief of nausea may be achieved…adjustments…results in an easier pregnancy and an easier delivery.
+During the second 6 weeks of pregnancy, the growing fetus and expanding uterus often settle in the hollow of the sacrum and relief of nausea may be achieved…adjustments…result in an easier pregnancy and an easier delivery.
 The return of the mother to prepartum health also is expedited by adjustments.
-Adjustments has a part in the prevention and cure of toxemia.
+Adjustments have a part in the prevention and cure of toxemia.

 The short leg syndrome in obstetrics and gynecology.
 Sicuranza BJ, Richards J, Tisdall, LH American J of Obstetrics and Gynecology.
 May 15, 1970. pp.217-219.

 Of 63 women found to have this syndrome, 90% achieved excellent relief with osteopathic therapy.

 Cervical lesions in congenital pyloric stenosis.
 Decker, CE, Western Osteopath, 1928 (Feb.)
 22:7-9.

 A woman in her sixth month of pregnancy began to vomit, occasionally in a projectile manner.
 No evidence of toxemia could be found – urine, pulse, blood pressure, etc. were normal.
 Physical examination revealed a left subluxation of the axis.
 This was corrected.
 The vomiting ceased immediately and no recurrence was reported.